ProbShin/CS503Projects/README.md

 # Purdue CS503 XINU Projects Note

 ## XINU Lab
-<p style="text-align:justify"> The XINU lab is located in *Haas257*.
+The XINU lab is located in *Haas257*.
 There are 21 Linux frontend machines *xinu01.cs.purdue.edu*, *xinu02.cs.purdue.edu*, ..., *xinu21.cs.purdue.edu* which are linked to 96 backend machines *galileo101.cs.purdue.edu*, *galileo102.cs.purdue.edu*, ..., *galileo196.cs.purdue.edu*.
 The front machines served as operating system *code development* (coding, compiling, etc) while the backend machines served as actual operating system *running platform*.

 The fronted machines can also be remotely accessed via TLS/SSL applications such as **ssh** on Linux/MacOS/Windows or **PuTTY** for some early version Windows.
 The backend machines are **x86 Intel** Galileo boards equipped with *Quark X1000 processors* that are dedicated to running your implementation of XINU.